bufferapp/stripe-pipeline/README.md

 You also need to have the needed secrets to be set up in Kubernetes.
 If you already have a `.env` file with the right credentials and ran the `make init` command, this will all be taken care of.

 Otherwise we'll expect you to create secret configuration files matching the `kube/*.secret.yaml.template` files (without the `.template` extension, these files will ignored by git).
+Remember that you'll also need to base64 encode the values of each secret.

 To deploy, all you need is: